 Over time, exposure to noise pollution can have a negative impact on health.
 In fact, it has been linked to issues including stress, high blood pressure, cardiovascular issues, hearing loss, and more.
 Citiquiet soundproof windows are a great investment to reduce noise pollution and reduce the risk of being exposed to these negative impacts.

-How Loud are Police and Ambulance Sirens?
+How Loud are New York Police Sirens and Ambulance Sirens?

 The sound of a passing police, ambulance, or New York fire engine siren can be startling and, frankly, quite annoying.
 And in a city with so many people, emergencies happen on a regular basis.
 If you’re wondering just how loud New York sirens from emergency vehicles are, the answer is around 120 decibels.
 While the volume ensures other cars on the road have enough time to get out of the way, this level can actually cause damage to hearing over time.
-To give you an idea of just how loud 120 decibels is for police car siren noise and ambulance siren noise, a normal conversation is rated at about 65 decibels, and the sound at a rock concert is about 110 decibels.
+To give you an idea of just how loud 120 decibels is for New York police siren noise and ambulance siren noise, a normal conversation is rated at about 65 decibels, and the sound at a rock concert is about 110 decibels.

 Implementing New NYC Sirens

-While police and ambulance sirens are inarguably necessary, their prevalence can undoubtedly have a negative impact on the city.
+While New York police sirens and ambulance sirens are inarguably necessary, their prevalence can undoubtedly have a negative impact on the city.
 For one, areas where noise constantly rates at 65 decibels or higher have seen a drop in property value.
 Similarly, homes and apartment buildings near highways or other busy roadways have dropped in value over time as well.

 In an attempt to help remedy the issue of harmful noise in the city, new ambulance police sirens in New York are being tested.
-The traditional NYC police siren, referred to as wailing sirens, are particularly shrill, and can be invasive to spaces beyond the road like homes and offices.
+The traditional New York police siren, referred to as wailing sirens, are particularly shrill, and can be invasive to spaces beyond the road like homes and offices.
 The new sirens, called two-tone sirens, alternate between a high and low tone, offering a more melodic sound that is gentler on the ears.
 This type of siren, already used across Europe, is actually just a loud as wailing sirens, but much less intrusive.
 Not only is the two tone more comfortable for hearing, many believe it does a better job at getting the attention of those on the road because of its unique sound.